Luzuko Nteleko

 Luzuko S'phelo Nteleko (16 February 1984 – 21 June 2021) was a South African actor and entrepreneur.
-He is best known for the roles in the television serials Mfolozi Street, Zone 14, Streets of Mangaung, Gauteng Maboneng and Muvhango.
+He was best known for the roles in the television serials Mfolozi Street, Zone 14, Streets of Mangaung, Gauteng Maboneng and Muvhango.

-Personal life
+Early life

 Luzuko Nteleko was born on 16 February 1984 in Sebokeng, Gauteng, South Africa.
 He left home at the age of 19 and moved to Johannesburg to pursue a career.
 He enrolled at Technikon Witwatersrand to study tourism management, but dropped out in 2002.
 He had five sisters and two brothers including, Nomsa Nteleko.